telerik/maui-docs/integrations/document-processing-libraries.md

 ---
 title: Telerik Document Processing Libraries
 page_title: Document Processing Libraries - Integration with Telerik Products
-description: "Get started with Telerik UI for {{ site.framework }} and learn how to work with the PdfProcessing, SpreadStreamProcessing, WordsProcessing, and ZipLibrary libraries as part of the Telerik Document Processing Libraries."
+description: "Get started with Telerik UI for .NET MAUI and learn how to work with the PdfProcessing, SpreadStreamProcessing, WordsProcessing, and ZipLibrary libraries as part of the Telerik Document Processing Libraries."
 slug: document-processing-libraries-overview
 tags: document, processing, pdf, word, spread, stream, zip, doc, cross-platform
 position: 1